 Alternatively, you can make your own custard from scratch!
 Here's a recipe for making your own sauce.

-How to make fruit custard
+How to make this fruit custard recipe

 Step 1 - Heat 3 cups of milk and honey in a saucepan, and lower the heat when bubbles start to form.